berndab/surfs_up/README.md

 ## Purpose

 The purpose of this project is determine how a proposed “Surf and Shake” shop business on the island of Oahu, Hawaii would be affected by sessional weather variations on the island.
-The goal is to determine how seasonal temperature variations on the island would affect the shop’s sales volume and how it would change the customer type that the shop would serve during different seasons
+The goal is to determine how seasonal temperature variations on the island would affect the shop’s sales volume and customer types the shop served.

 ## Methodology

 The project uses a data set that consists of multiyear daily temperature reading from 9 weather stations the island of Oahu.
-The project generated statistical measures for multiyear daily temperature measures for June and December and compares these statistical measures to determine the sessional variation of these measure.
+The project generated standard statistical values using multiyear daily temperature observations for June and December.
+Then these statistical values for June and December are compared to determine the sessional variation in these values.

-This seasonal temperature variation data is used to predict how sales volume and customer type would be change based to the seasonal temperature variation.
+This seasonal temperature variation data is then used to predict how the "Surf and Shake" shop sales volume and customer type would be caffected  based to these seasonal variation.

 ## Weather Data June and December Ohau, Hawaii